 An illegal throw-in is an offense in soccer that is committed when a player violates the rules dictating how to execute a throw-in correctly.
 Typically this offense is committed by the player making the throw-in, but it may also be committed by a teammate or defending player.
-A throw-in is the procedure in which, after one team causes the ball to go out of bounds and play to stop, a member of the opposing team will throw the ball back onto the field, restarting play.
+A throw-in is the procedure in which, after one team causes the ball to go out of bounds over a touchline, a member of the opposing team will throw the ball back onto the field, restarting play.

 Several requirements must be met in order for a throw-in to be performed correctly.
 The thrower must face the field of play and have at least a part of both feet touching the ground.
 They must stay on or behind the touchline, not crossing it.
 Additionally, both hands must be kept on the ball until release, and the throw must be taken at the point that the ball left the field of play.
 Lastly, the throw must be made by starting with the ball behind the thrower’s head, bringing it up and over their head to release it.
 Also, a player other than the thrower must be the first to touch the ball after it enters play.

 All players of both teams must stay at least 2 yards (2 meters) back from the thrower.
 If any of these requirements are not met, the throw-in is illegal, and a violation has occurred.
 An illegal throw-in is one of the most frustrating fouls a soccer player can commit, as it forces an easily avoidable possession change.

 The result of committing an illegal throw-in is the throw-in being awarded to a member of the opposing team.
 In certain circumstances, other consequences may apply.
 For example, an indirect free kick results if the thrower is the first to touch the ball once it enters play.